weakish/docs-en/views/realtime-guide-senior.md

 ## Permission Management and Blacklisting

-The third-party signing mechanism helps to maintain a general security in your app, but each conversation still needs to keep its own order.
+The third-party signing mechanism helps to maintain the general security of your app, but each conversation still needs to keep its own order.
 For example, a chat room may need managers that can temporarily or permanently mute users that are behaving improperly.
 In this section, we will talk about how permission management within conversations can be implemented.

 ### Setting Member Permissions